 The repository contains only generic and reusable White Rabbit cores,

-which are not be tied to any particular piece of hardware (for example,
+which should not be tied to any particular piece of hardware.
+If there

-dependencies, the platform-specific part should be clearly separated
+are any platform dependencies, the platform-specific part should be

 The repo is organized as follows:

-modules - "big" modules, such as the WR Endpoint or the WR Core -
+modules - "big" modules, such as the WR Endpoint of WR Core - each

-each in a separate subdirectory, with dir name matching the name of
+in a separate subdirectory, with dir name matching the name of of

-of the top level entity.
-Only platform-independent RTL code is
+the top level entity.
+Only platform-independent RTL code is allowed.

 platform - platform dependent code, for example wrappers for